-Non-Executive / Independent Directors are not holding any shares of the Company.
 None of the Directors of the Company is Director in any other listed Company.

-In the opinion of the Board, the Independent Directors fulfil the conditions specified in the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 and are independent of the management.
+In the opinion of the Board, the Independent Directors fulfil the conditions specified in the SEBI (Listing •bligations and Disclosure Requirements) Regulations, 2015 and are independent of the management.

-None of the Independent Directors of the Company has resigned during the year 2018-19.
+None of the Independent Directors of the Company have resigned during the year 2019-20.